ckorgial/xAI-CAAE/README.md

 # Dataset

 The dataset we used for training was the CACD + UTKFace which consists of 21267 images in 7 age classes.
 FGNET with 1002 images used for the test purpose.
+The data folder can be dowloaded through [Google Drive](https://drive.google.com/drive/folders/1AvYtsiAiZaO611AMGBK8fSFCqrUlBOOf?usp=sharing)

 # Prerequisites